darrylbalderas/ingram-ready-mix/README.md

 #How to get this repository to your computer

-git clone <this should be located under the clone or download green button >  in a desired directory in your computer
+git clone [should be located under the clone or download green button ]
+* this should be cloned in a desired directory in your computer

 #How to get the updates from your team member
 git pull <branch name>